MatthieuBleichner/Django-LGW/README.md

 # Django-LGW

-This is a Django application used to load some orders and retrieve them using API's endpoint
+This is a Django application used to load some orders and retrieve them using API's endpoint.
+SQLITE, django's SGBD is used to store all data.

 ### Setup

 - Clone this repo
+- run `python -m venv env`
 - run `source env/bin/activate`
 - `cd Django`
 - install dependencies `pip install -r requirements.txt`